"

 Make a Purchase

-The Consumer Perspective: Amanda is very moved by their visit to the local animal rescue center.
+The Consumer Perspective: Amanda is very moved by their visit to the local animal rescue centre.
 She is impressed with several of the dogs they met, and she loves the idea of adopting an already-house-trained pet, instead of starting from scratch with a puppy.
 Robert’s heart is still with the Labradoodles, but they agree that the yearlong wait and hefty price tag probably aren’t worth it.
 Although the pet store puppies are adorable, Amanda keeps thinking about her friend’s golden retriever and health problems, which are probably linked to overbreeding.
-After thinking things over, they decide to return to the rescue center with Finn and meet the dogs there again.
+After thinking things over, they decide to return to the rescue centre with Finn and meet the dogs there again.
 This time, one of the dogs is a standout: a smart little Scottish terrier mix named Bonnie who makes Finn’s eyes light up every time she comes near.
 The choice is made, and the James family is delighted.

 Post-Purchase Behavior